RahibAly/rhasnainanwar.github.io/_posts/2017-09-08-bit-manipulation.md

 ```

 ## Bitwise Shift
 Left and right shift can double and half the given number, respectively.
-As left shift moves all bits to the left, the cum value is doubled.
+As left shift moves all bits to the left, the doubled value is returned.
 Similarly, right shift divides the value by 2, python equivalent of `//` operator.

 **Warning:** Beware of the possible loss of data because of bit limits.
 {: .notice_warning}